Environmental Due Diligence

-Geotechnology’s interdisciplinary team of environmental engineers, environmental scientists and geophysicists can conduct the necessary environmental due diligence to help owners and prospective purchasers better characterize properties, plan projects and make informed decisions about the property.
+Geotechnology’s interdisciplinary team of environmental engineers, environmental scientists and geophysicists can conduct the necessary environmental due diligence to assist owners and prospective purchasers.
+We can help better characterize properties, plan projects and make informed decisions about the property.
 If these elements aren’t included, the risk of project delays, financing issues and additional costs may increase.

 The Phase I Environmental Site Assessment is probably the most common task that developers know they have to complete before beginning a project.
 For a Phase I ESA, we typically: